 Are There Heavy Metals in Your Salt?
 Safest Options for Clean Eating

-by Sophia Ruan Gushée.
-Updated since initial posting to include heavy metal testing results from Only Salt.
+Feb 11, 2025by Sophia Ruan Gushée.
+Updated since initial posting to include heavy metal testing results from Only Salt and Crucial Four.

 Salt is a kitchen essential, prized for its ability to enhance flavor and preserve food.
 However, not all salts are created equal.
 Recent research has revealed that many salt products contain heavy metals like lead, mercury, cadmium, and aluminum.
 How serious are these health risks to consumers?